jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/REST/Microsoft Graph OAuth/Configuring OAuth for MS Graph/Using the OAuth configuration in a Jigx solution.md

----
-title: Using the OAuth configuration in a Jigx solution
+# Using the OAuth configuration in a Jigx solution
-slug: mTC8-using-the-oauth-configuration-in-a-jigx-solution
-description: Learn how to enhance your Jigx solution by incorporating a function that seamlessly retrieves user profile information from Microsoft Graph.
-This comprehensive document guides you through the process of creating a jig that utilizes this function and demon
-createdAt: Mon Nov 21 2022 23:46:04 GMT+0000 (Coordinated Universal Time)
-updatedAt: Wed Feb 12 2025 18:49:55 GMT+0000 (Coordinated Universal Time)
----

 1\. **Add a function** to your Jigx solution to get a user’s profile information from Microsoft Graph.
 See the code below.